esraan/ML_concluding_2022/README.md

 Computational biology and chemistry, 56, 49-60.

 #### 3 .GBC new  -
+which is suggested imrprovment for GBC original algorithm

+#### 4 .hybrid_DReductionC  -
-which is suggested imrprovment for the original algorithm Li, Mengmeng, et al. "Fast hybrid dimensionality reduction method for classification based on feature selection and grouped feature extraction."
+Implementation of feature selection algorithm Descibed in - Li, Mengmeng, et al. "Fast hybrid dimensionality reduction method for classification based on feature selection and grouped feature extraction."
 Expert Systems with Applications 150 (2020): 113277.

-#### 4 .hybrid_DReductionC  -
-Implementation of feature selection algorithm Descibed in

 ####  5.Q5 - statistics  -
 Statistics for the comparing the algorithms performence